This track shows which genome regions are more or less accessible to next

 or cannot be made.

-Phase 1 variant calls are filtered using the
+Phase 3 variant calls are filtered using various tools such as the

 Variant Quality Score Recalibrator (VQSR)